 Under the auspices of the URI, Professor Baker will continue her research on the interrelationship between ecology, economic and society.
 She plans to develop a new integrated model of economic development, ecological management and societal steering, which enhances the resilience of our coupled natural and social systems.
 One of the key tasks will be to research the complex and dynamic feedback mechanisms that operate between the economy, society and ecosystem.
 Her research will also involve identification of the appropriate scale for action (be it local, national or international) needed to ensure adaptive and reflexive forms of governance; forms that positively reinforce ecological, economic and social interrelationships.

 Professor Baker is a member of the Expert Standing Committee of Formas, the Swedish Research Council for the Environment, Agricultural Sciences and Spatial Planning and acts as External Scientific Consultant, European Union EuroStat Monitoring Report, 2009-13.
 Professor Baker is a member of the Scientific Board of GoverNat: Multi-Level Governance of Natural Resources, and the Marie Curie Research Training Network.
-She has acted as External Academic Assessor, for the Open University and as Expert Adviser to the Swedish Environmental Protection Agency, the European Commission, AXA, and the Austrian Science Fund, as well as to the United Nations Preparatory Committee meeting for Rio+5 New York Summit, 1997.
+She is also a fellow of the Royal Swedish Academy of Agriculture and Forestry.
+She has acted as External Academic Assessor, for the Open University and as Expert Adviser to the Swedish Environmental Protection Agency, the European Commission, AXA, the Austrian Science Fund and the Qatar National Research Fund, as well as to the United Nations Preparatory Committee meeting for Rio+5 New York Summit, 1997.

 Professor Baker has a BA Honours, Economics & Philosophy and an MA from the National University of Ireland and a Doctorate in Political and Social Sciences from the European University Institute, Florence, Italy.